FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-PeSIT.md

          <td>Verify partner's certificate         </td>
          <td><p>Verify the TLS/SSL certificate of the partner site.</p>
 <p>This field is displayed when the <strong>Use TLS/SSL</strong> option is selected.</p>
-<p>When selected, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> verifies whether the server certificate of the partner is chained to a trusted root using the algorithm specified in <code>AgentServers.Ssl.trustAlgorithm</code> server configuration parameter and the certificates imported in the Trusted CAs store.</p>         </td>
+<p>When selected, {{< SecureTransport/componentshortname  >}} verifies whether the server certificate of the partner is chained to a trusted root using the algorithm specified in <code>AgentServers.Ssl.trustAlgorithm</code> server configuration parameter and the certificates imported in the Trusted CAs store.</p>         </td>
       </tr>
       <tr>
          <td>Enable SSL Legacy Mode         </td>